Anas-Bdev/Namaa-Backend/README.md

 ![Primary Developer](https://img.shields.io/badge/Role-Primary_Backend_Developer-blueviolet?style=flat-square)

-This backend was built by a two-person team.
-The majority of the architecture and implementation — including nearly all of the code in this repository — was designed and built by me.
-My contributions included:
+I worked on this backend together with one other teammate, but I designed and built most of the architecture and code in this repository myself.
+Here's what I worked on:

 ### 🏛️ Architecture & Design
 - 🧱 Designed and implemented the full Clean Architecture structure (API, Application, Domain, Infrastructure)